-12.1 We will actively support pupils with medical conditions to participate in offsite visits and sporting activities by being flexible and making reasonable adjustments unless there is evidence from a clinician such as a GP that this is not possible.

-- 12.2 We will always conduct a risk assessment so that planning arrangements take account of any steps needed to ensure that pupils with medical conditions can be included safely.
+- 12.1 We will actively support pupils with medical conditions to participate in offsite visits and sporting activities by being flexible and making reasonable adjustments unless there is evidence from a clinician such as a GP that this is not possible. - 12.2 We will always conduct a risk assessment so that planning arrangements take account of any steps needed to ensure that pupils with medical conditions can be included safely.
 The individual healthcare plan will be updated with specific information required for the visit/activity and a copy will be taken on the visit.
 All staff supervising offsite visits will be made aware of any medical needs and relevant emergency procedures.
-This will involve consultation with parents\carers and relevant healthcare professions and will be informed by our Offsite Visits Policy. - 12.3.
+This will involve consultation with parents\carers and relevant healthcare professions and will be informed by our Educational Visits Policy. - 12.3.
 Staff with the role of administering medicines must have relevant and current training to do so.
-A first aid qualification does not cover the skills and knowledge required for the administration of medicines. - 12.4 On overnight residential trips parents will be asked to give permission for Calpol to be administered to their child if required.
-This will be supplied by the school and only given by staff qualified to administer medicines if parental permission is given.
+A first aid qualification does not cover the skills and knowledge required for the administration of medicines.